 Muir Woods.
 Crissy Field.
 Alcatraz.
 The Marin Headlands.
 Stinson Beach.
 Lands End.
 The Presidio.
-And 30 more beloved national park sites north and south of the Golden Gate.
+And 30 more national park sites north and south of the Golden Gate, along with beloved spots like Presidio Tunnel Tops and Crissy Marsh.

 Only one non-profit organization supports them all.
 The Golden Gate National Parks Conservancy.

-Since 1981, partnering with the National Park Service and Presidio Trust, the Conservancy has provided over $550 million in support to the Golden Gate National Parks, rallied more than 275,000 volunteers, and pioneered innovative park stewardship and education programs.
+Since 1981, partnering with the National Park Service and Presidio Trust, the Parks Conservancy has provided over $685 million in support to the Golden Gate National Parks, rallied more than 275,000 volunteers, and pioneered innovative park stewardship and education programs.

-Stretched across 80,000 acres north and south of the Golden Gate Bridge, these parks also constitute one of the world’s largest national parks in an urban setting.
+Stretched across more than 82,000 acres north and south of the Golden Gate Bridge, these parks also constitute one of the world’s largest national parks in an urban setting.
 They feature:

 - 37 distinct park sites, from Muir Woods National Monument to Fort Point National Historic Site to Alcatraz Island.